-The driver will not discharge students at places other than their regular stop at home or at school unless s/he has proper authorization from school officials.
+The driver will not discharge students at places other than their regular stop at home or at school unless the driver has proper authorization from school officials.

-VIDEOTAPES ON SCHOOL BUSES
+VIDEORECORDINGS ON SCHOOL BUSES

 The Board of Education has installed video cameras on school buses to monitor student behavior.
-Actual videotaping of the students on any particular bus will be done on a random-selection basis.
+Actual videorecording of the students on any particular bus will be done on a random-selection basis.

-If a student misbehaves on a bus and his/her actions are recorded on a videotape, the tape will be submitted to the principal and may be used as evidence of the misbehavior.
-Since these tapes are considered part of a student's record, they can be viewed only in accordance with Federal law.
+If a student misbehaves on a bus and the student's actions are recorded, the recording will be submitted to the Principal and may be used as evidence of the misbehavior.
+Since these recordings are considered part of a student's record, they can be viewed only in accordance with Federal law.